Red-Swingline/EchoNotifier/README.md

 ## Usage

+**Note:** Any changes to the config.json file will require a restart of the application.
+This will be fixed in the next release.

 If you dont use the .deb file to install then you will need to put the config.json file in `~/.config/echonotifier/config.json` or update the path in line 15 of main.rs.
 ```Rust
 fn config_path() -> PathBuf {
     home_dir().expect("Could not find home directory").join(".config/echonotifier/config.json")
 }
 ```
-**Note:** Any changes to the config.json file will require a restart of the application.
-This will be fixed in the next release.
+For esting `notify-send` can be used to see if sounds are working correctly.
+Here is an example command `notify-send "testing" "This is a test"`

 ## Whats mostly working
 - Adding applications